 The one which most closely fits the current canonical criteria will be examined in depth by scientific and theological commissions.
 If there is affirmative agreement then Pope Francis will likely move quickly forward to canonisation.
 If there is no agreement it is nevertheless still possible for Pope Francis to dispense with the need for a miracle and to decree an ‘equipollent’ canonisation, as he did with John XXIII and the early Jesuit, Peter Faber.
 In either case, this process could be completed within the next 18 months since Pope Francis is manifestly supportive of Romero’s canonisation – and that is arguably the most important consideration of all.

 The final factor that comes into play is the beatification of Fr Rutilio Grande, the martyred Jesuit friend of Archbishop Romero.
 Pope Francis met Rutilio in the mid-1970s; he clearly admires him and has pushed his ‘Cause’ too.
 The diocesan process for Rutilio’s beatification has moved with extraordinary speed and was completed in August 2016.
 The documentation is now with the Vatican for consideration.
-There should be nothing to prevent the subsequent issue of a decree of martyrdom, and hence beatification, even before the end of 2017.
+There should be nothing to prevent the eventual issue of a decree of martyrdom, and hence beatification.

-Having exclaimed during a Papal Audience in 2016 that Rutilio’s real miracle was Romero, the speculation is that Pope Francis would like to combine the Romero canonisation and the Rutilio beatification in a single ceremony at which he would preside.
-Most likely that would be towards the end of 2017 or start of 2018 in Rome, as is the norm - or just conceivably in San Salvador, in a special gesture to the Latin American Church.
+Having exclaimed during a Papal Audience in 2016 that Rutilio’s real miracle was Romero, there was speculation that Pope Francis would like to combine the Romero canonisation and the Rutilio beatification in a single ceremony at which he would preside.
+More likely is that the beatification will take place in San Salvador sometime after Romero's canonisation in Rome.